-Compound developed by scientists protects heart cells during and after attackFebruary 7th, 2013 in Cardiology /
+Compound developed by scientists protects heart cells during and after attackFebruary 7, 2013 in Medicine & Health / Cardiology

 Using two different compounds they developed, scientists from the Florida campus of The Scripps Research Institute (TSRI) have been able to show in animal models that inhibiting a specific enzyme protects heart cells and surrounding tissue against serious damage from heart attacks.
 The compounds also protect against additional injury from restored blood flow after an attack, a process known as reperfusion.

 The study, which was led by Philip LoGrasso, a professor and senior scientific director of discovery biology at Scripps Florida, appears in the February 8, 2013 print edition of The Journal of Biological Chemistry.

 A heart attack severely restricts blood supply, starving heart cells and surrounding tissue of oxygen, which can cause enormous damage in relatively little time—sometimes in just a few minutes.
 Known as an ischemic cascade, this drop-off of oxygen results in a sudden crush of metabolic waste that damages cell membranes as well as the mitochondria, a part of the cell that generates chemical energy and is involved in cell growth and death.